-2.2.1 FEMA Hazard Mitigation Assistance Grant Programs
+2.2.1 FEMA HAZARD MITIGATION ASSISTANCE GRANT PROGRAMS

-There are three grant programs administered at the federal level by FEMA that are grouped under the umbrella heading of the "Hazard Mitigation Assistance Grant Programs" (HMA) including:
+There are three (3) grant programs administered at the federal level by FEMA that are grouped under the umbrella heading of the "Hazard Mitigation Assistance Grant Programs" (HMA) including:

 - Hazard Mitigation Grant Program (HMGP)

-- Building Resilient Infrastructure and Communities (BRIC)
+- Pre-Disaster Mitigation (PDM) To be replaced with Building Resilient Infrastructure and Communities (BRIC) in Fall 2020

 - Flood Mitigation Assistance (FMA)

 These programs also have a counterpart agency at the State level.
 For Nebraska, HMGP and PDM/BRIC are administered at the state level by the Nebraska Emergency Management Agency (NEMA).
 The FMA program is managed by the Nebraska Department of Natural Resources (NeDNR).
-Periodically, FEMA issues guidance covering the administrative elements for all three programs, titled the Hazard Mitigation Assistance Guidance.
+Periodically, FEMA issues guidance covering the administrative elements for all three (3) programs, titled the Hazard Mitigation Assistance Guidance.
 The most recent guidance was released in 2015.

-There are a number of similarities and differences between these programs, but it is important to note three distinctions between HMGP and the other HMA programs:
+There are a number of similarities and differences between these programs, but it is important to note three distinctions between HMGP and the other four HMA programs:

-- HMGP is only available when authorized under a Presidential major disaster declaration, i.e., post-disaster.
-The other HMA programs, when funding is appropriated by Congress, are available pre-disaster. - Project eligibility under HMGP can be limited by the State as part of the HMGP Administrative Plan developed post-disaster.
-For example, funding may only be made available for projects that are related to the type of disaster; i.e., HMGP related to a significant flood disaster declaration may only be designated for flood mitigation projects like acquisitions of repetitively flooded properties. - Eligible projects can include project types that are not typically funded by FEMA hazard mitigation programs if FEMA authorizes what is referred to as the "5 percent initiative".
+- HMGP is only available when authorized under a Presidential major disaster declaration, i.e., postdisaster.
+The other four HMA programs, when funding is appropriated by Congress, are available pre-disaster. - Project eligibility under HMGP can be limited by the State as part of the HMGP Administrative Plan developed post-disaster.
+For example, funding may only be made available for projects that are related to the type of disaster; i.e., HMGP related to a significant flood disaster declaration may only be designated for flood mitigation projects like acquisitions of repetitively flooded properties.

+Eligible projects can include project types that are not typically funded by FEMA hazard mitigation programs if FEMA authorizes what is referred to as the "5 percent initiative".
 Generally reserved for very large disasters, authorizing the 5 percent initiative can make funding available for new, unproven mitigation techniques and technologies where benefits are not proven or not clearly measurable such as back-up generators, disaster warning equipment and systems, hazard identification or mapping efforts, and studies or plans to reduce disaster losses.
 The current State of Nebraska Administrative Plan for HMGP associated with FEMA 4014-DR-NE identifies the potential use of the 5 percent initiative for that particular disaster event.